Do you want to stop buying clothes or reduce clutter in your home? You may want to consider trying the shop your closet challenge.

 This can help you declutter items you no longer need or love.
 It can also help you make better spending choices next time you’re shopping.

 How the 30-Day Shop Your Closet challenge works:

 The purpose of the 30-Day Shop Your Closet challenge is to help you buy less clothes, reduce waste, save you time and money, and help you find any hidden magic in your wardrobe.

 To help make the process even easier, I’ve put together a FREE printable checklist to help you shop your closet.
-It’s the exact same worksheet included in the workbook for my course, Freedom From Shopping.
+It’s the exact same worksheet included in the workbook for my e-book, The Intentional Spender.

 Because I know how valuable and helpful this worksheet can be, I’ve decided that for a limited time, I will be offering it to you for FREE.
 You can click here to grab your free copy.

 This worksheet includes 30 different prompts or themes to make it simple and easy to shop your closet.
 Each day for 30 days, you can follow the prompts to make getting dressed fun again.
 All prompts are fairly open-ended, so they can work for a variety of different wardrobes and lifestyle activities.